Robinhood vs Interactive Brokers (2025)

-Interactive Brokers IBKR vs Robinhood—which is better in 2024?
+Interactive Brokers IBKR vs Robinhood—which is better?
 Compare IRA/Roth accounts, online investing fees, stock broker mutual fund rates, and differences.

 Interactive Brokers vs. Robinhood Introduction

-Although Robinhood was the first broker-dealer to charge $0 commissions on stock and ETF trades, it’s not the only one to do so now.
-Interactive Brokers has reduced its trading fee on equity trades all the way to zero.
-Plus, it has a lot of features that Robinhood lacks.
+While Robinhood was the first brokerage to charge $0 commissions for stock and ETF trades, it’s not alone anymore.
+Interactive Brokers has dropped its equity trading fees to zero, too, and it provides many features that Robinhood doesn’t.
 Has Robinhood met its match?
-Let’s have a look.
+Let’s see.

 Fees